 Doctors have expressed reluctance to adopt electronic systems out of concern about the impact on their bottom line, the researchers say.

-This video is not supported by your browser at this time."What our research shows is that a substantial fraction of physicians who adopt these systems don't make the additional changes in the practice that they need to recoup the cost of adoption," Adler-Milstein said.
+"What our research shows is that a substantial fraction of physicians who adopt these systems don't make the additional changes in the practice that they need to recoup the cost of adoption," Adler-Milstein said.

 The largest difference between those that lost money and those with a positive return on investment was whether or not they used the new system to increase revenue, she says.
 Offices that experienced a positive return saw more patients or improved billing to achieve fewer rejected claims and higher reimbursement from insurance companies.